wp-plugins/page-expiration-robot/readme.txt

 Stable tag: 1.2.2
 License: GPLv2 or later

-Easily turn your WP blog posts (and pages) into one time offers and make timed-offers on a visitor-by-visitor basis, then redirect visitors to any URL - automatically!
+Expire posts and pages on a visitor-by-visitor basis after a specified amount of time (including one-time-offers), and then redirect them to any URL!

 == Description ==